Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have developed an exact robustness verification method for message-passing GNNs supporting a range of aggregation functions, which is implemented in \textsc{GNNev}, a versatile and efficient verifier.
 Our approach is based on a reduction to a constraint satisfaction problem with bound tightening, solved incrementally.
 The support for two common aggregation functions, max and mean, is formulated here for the first time.
-Experiments on node-classification GNNs show that \textsc{GNNev} outperforms state-of-the-art baselines in both efficiency and functionality, and delivers strong performance on real-world fraud datasets.
+Experiments on a range of datasets show that \textsc{GNNev} {can verify adversarial robustness of GNNs to attribute and structural perturbations.
+It} outperforms state-of-the-art MIP-based baselines on node classification in both efficiency and functionality while remaining competitive on graph classification, and delivers strong performance on real-world fraud and biochemical datasets.
 One practical limitation of our approach is that the computational complexity grows quickly with the size of the fragile edge set.
-Future work will include mitigating the impact of the fragile edge sets on performance by combining heuristic search and distributed frameworks, as well as providing support for graph classification tasks.
+Future work will include mitigating the impact of the fragile edge sets on performance by combining heuristic search and distributed frameworks, and developing hybrid approaches to integrate probabilistic verification for improving scalability.